Alexandrbel204/Loan-Approval/README.md

 Right now I am still working on ML part as I experience a problem of lacking of data as there is no enough info about some categories of users.
 For example: We can see that over 80 % dta about house owning are rent and mortgage
 ![Image alt](https://github.com/Alexandrbel204/Loan-Approval/blob/main/pictures/hone_own_picture.png)

 Also we see that education is unbalanced category either
 ![Image alt](https://github.com/Alexandrbel204/Loan-Approval/blob/main/pictures/person_education.png)

+But the main problem is target where the most of loans are declined

-and because of that almost all people with their own house or other category will receive be unfairly rejected
+Because of that almost all people with their own house or other category will receive be unfairly rejected